Oil on wood panel

 Know the Universe Makes No Mistakes

-I wish this phrase weren't so overused, because I love it.
+I wish this quote weren't so overused, because I love it.

-But ask yourself, how many crushing disappointments in your life or career have cleared the way for something wonderful?
-Think of all the high achievers who rebounded and then triumphed after they failed:
+But ask yourself, how many heartbreaking disappointments in your life or career have cleared the way for something wonderful?
+Think of all the high achievers who rebounded and then triumphed after failing miserably:

-• A rising portrait artist is slammed by critics, moves to another country in shame, and becomes a phenomenon.
+• A rising portrait artist is slammed by critics, moves to another country out of shame, and becomes a phenomenon.

 • A young CEO is fired and becomes a billionaire while transforming the world.